hyprwm/hyprland-wiki/content/nvidia/_index.md

 [enabled by default](https://github.com/NixOS/nixpkgs/blob/0196e5372b8b7a282cb3bbe5cbf446617141ce38/nixos/modules/hardware/video/nvidia.nix#L116)
 on all driver versions after 535.

-Early KMS will allow the Nvidia modules to load earlier into the boot sequence.
+Early KMS will allow the NVIDIA modules to load earlier into the boot sequence.
 On distros using `mkinitcpio`, like Arch, you can enable it by editing `/etc/mkinitcpio.conf`.
 In the `MODULES` array add the following module
 names: